chrisberkhout/pvc/README.md

 # PVC

-Pipe between processes as easily as in the shell
+Pipe between processes as easily as in the shell (currently only on platforms with `IO.pipe`).

+## Install it

+    gem install pvc

-## Check it out
+## Check out the code

-    # run the specs
+    git clone git://github.com/chrisberkhout/pvc.git && pvc
+    bundle install
     bundle exec rspec spec

-## Install it as a RubyGem
+## Build the RubyGem yourself

-This code is packaged as a Gem.
 If you like, you can build and install it by running:

     gem build pvc.gemspec
     gem install pvc-*.gem